GSA/plainlanguage.gov/_pages/law/background/memo-guidelines.md

 Ask for input from people who use the rule.
 Do reader testing through surveys, focus groups, or protocol testing.
 Another option is to include a statement like the following in the preamble of a proposed rule:

+#### Clarity of this regulation

-> _Clarity of this regulation._ Executive Order 12866 and the President's memorandum of June 1, 1998, require each agency to write all rules in plain language.
+Executive Order 12866 and the President's memorandum of June 1, 1998, require each agency to write all rules in plain language.
 We invite your comments on how to make this proposed rule easier to understand.
 For example:

 - Have we organized the material to suit your needs?
 - Are the requirements in the rule clearly stated?